dqops/dqo/docs/examples/numeric-valid-latitude-percent.md

 **************************************************
 ```

 You can also see the results returned by the sensor.
-The actual value in this example is 99.1864%, what is above maximum
+The actual value in this example is 99.1864%, which is above the maximum
-threshold level set in the fatal error (95%).
+threshold level set in the fatal error (99%).

 ```
 **************************************************